mcoston1/ser421fall2023a/Module 6/restlab/README.md

-- finish service implementation for instance methods -- iterate over survey items with new survey instance to create survey item instances -- create PUT method for answer acceptance - maybe create survey item answer request class?
+- finish service implementation for instance methods -- Add an initial survey instance to RestServiceImpl!!!!!!
+-- iterate over survey items with new survey instance to create survey item instances -- create PUT method for answer acceptance - maybe create survey item answer request class?
 --- add state change when answer is given to each survey item instance